POSSA/freepbx-Outbound_CNAM/README.md

 Installation:
 Download the latest tarball from http://pbxossa.org/files/outcnam/ and upload it to FreePBX using Module Admin.
 Then enable/disable like any FreePBX module.

+Update 2017-05-07
+This module was first published in the fall of 2013 with only minor changes since.
+It is confirmed working with FreePBX 13 and 14.